MNouman9/Multi-tenant-Azure-Kubernetes-infrastructure-using-Hub-Spoke-topology/README.md

----
-page_type: sample
-languages:
-- azurecli
-- bash
-- javascript
-- terraform
-products:
-- azure
-- azure-firewall
-- azure-kubernetes-service
-- azure-container-registry
-- azure-storage
-- azure-blob-storage
-- azure-storage-accounts
-- azure-bastion
-- azure-private-link
-- azure-virtual-network
-- azure-key-vault
-- azure-log-analytics
-- azure-virtual-machines
-- azure-devops
-name: Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps
-description: This sample shows how to create a private AKS cluster using Terraform and Azure DevOps in a hub and spoke network topology with Azure Firewall.
-urlFragment: private-aks-cluster-terraform-devops
----

 # Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps #

 This code shows how to create a [private AKS clusters](https://docs.microsoft.com/en-us/azure/aks/private-clusters) using: